macovei-alex/mfrt/README.md

     - the ']' will terminat the loop
     - the first characters after the '[' are digits of the number for the for loop condition ('for(size_t i = 0; i < number; i++)')
     - after the number, the character '|' will be inserted to signify the begging of the code inside the for loop

+## Requirements
+To compile this program you need the MinGW compiler for C (and the make executable that should be included).
+You compile and link all the necessary files by running the make command inside the build directory.
+If the build is successful you shoudl see the mfrt.exe program in the bin directory.